OxygenCobalt/Auxio/musikr/README.md

 # musikr

-Musikr is a highly opinionated multithreaded music library that enables Auxio's advanced music functionality.
+Musikr is a highly opinionated multithreaded music loader that enables Auxio's advanced music functionality.
-It completely bypasses Android's MediaStore and uses the [storage access framework (SAF)](), [taglib]() to replicate it's functionality with less bugs and more flexibility, further expanding it with an advanced music model that is both fast and leverages some of the nice features within the MusicBrainz spec.
+It completely bypasses Android's MediaStore and uses the [storage access framework (SAF)](https://developer.android.com/guide/topics/providers/document-provider) and [taglib](https://taglib.org/) to replicate it's functionality with less bugs and more flexibility, further expanding it with an advanced music model that leverages the wide variety of tags available in modern extended specs.

-There's not really a stable API surface for musikr right now, given that the music loader is still being optimized and the rest of Auxio's modularization efforts are still in progress.
-Lots of useful stuff is hidden, and lots of useless stuff is exposed.
-Eventually the API will start settling down into something usable, but it will still require patches for your own project.
+Warning that the API surface is:
+- Extremely unstable, as it's a very thin shim on top of a constantly optimzied and updated music loader
+- Minimized to only what the rest of the app uses or builds on, so you will need to patch it to extend certain components

 Feel free to use this library as long as you follow Auxio's GPLv3 license and open-source all modifications.